kaplanoah/svg_generator/README.md

 | `textAnchor`        | `'middle'`                   |
 | `mathFont`          | `'Droid Serif'`              |

+These values will apply to optional arguments in the `generateElement` functions, and they're available to use in your diagram file.

-You can override a default value in your diagram file and it will apply to all elements.
+You can also override a default value in your diagram file and it will apply to all elements.

 Use our transparent value, not the css value `transparent` (in browsers that don't support rgba, we want to default to white not black).